-- A. Applicability.
+A. Applicability.
 This chapter shall apply to all properties designated as historic resources as shown on the City's zoning map and properties listed on the National Register.
-Specific sections apply as noted in subsections B and C of this section. - B. Hierarchy of regulation.
+Specific sections apply as noted in subsections B and C of this section.

+The property is located within the Historic District and complies with the requirements as specifically addressed in individual sections.

+B. Hierarchy of regulation.
 The provisions of this chapter shall supersede any conflicting standards or criteria elsewhere in the CDC.
+The underlying zoning provisions for the applicable zone still apply.

+1. Exemptions.
+The items listed in CDC 25.040(A), Exemptions from historic design review, are exempt from historic review provided that they comply with any applicable requirements in CDC 25.040(A).

+No exemptions are requested.

-The underlying zoning provisions for the applicable zone still apply. - 1.
-Exemptions.
-The items listed in CDC $\underline{25.040}$ (A), Exemptions from historic design review, are exempt from historic review provided that they comply with any applicable requirements in CDC $\underline{25.040}$ (A). - 2.
-Design standards.
-CDC $\underline{25.060}$, Design standards applicable to historic resources, applies to historic reviews for designated properties, except for CDC $\underline{25.060}$ (B), Standards for accessory structures, which applies only to accessory structures on sites containing historic resources.
+2. Design standards.
+CDC 25.060, Design standards applicable to historic resources, applies to historic reviews for designated properties, except for CDC 25.060(B), Standards for accessory structures, which applies only to accessory structures on sites containing historic resources.

+The proposed siding replacement complies with the Design Standards as addressed in 25.060.